-Electro-acupuncture is much the same as traditional acupuncture.
-Both use the insertion of tiny needles into a person’s skin at any of the some 2,000 mapped pressure points along what are called meridians or channels.In Chinese terms, acupuncture restores the optimal flow of energy – called Qi (chee) — and balance in the body.
+Acupuncture involves inserting tiny needles into a person’s skin.
+A version known as electro-acupuncture adds a mild electric current.
+The needles are inserted at some of the 2,000 mapped points along what are called meridians or channels.In Chinese terms, acupuncture restores the optimal flow of energy – called Qi (pronounced chee) – in the body.

 Taking the Acupuncture Route